Matt Vierling Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to pace the league.
+- The pitching staff for the Twins has a collective 9.6 K/9 to pace MLB.

-- Twins pitchers combine to surrender the third-fewest home runs in baseball (67 total, one per game).
+- Twins pitchers combine to surrender 67 home runs (one per game), the second-fewest in the league.

-- In his last time out on Friday against the Toronto Blue Jays, the right-hander threw five innings, giving up one earned run while surrendering five hits.
+- The righty's most recent time out came on Saturday against the Toronto Blue Jays, when he tossed six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.